ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 ## Add Github Action {#github_hosted5}

 The basic idea of creating a github-hosted CI flow is to run steps on the github VM instance - except build and execution of test cases.
-The test suite contains of a collection of files that are required on the VHT instance on AWS and a yaml-based inventory file, that includes instructions.
+The test suite contains of a collection of files that are required on the AVH instance on AWS and a yaml-based inventory file, that includes instructions.
 This file is called **vht.yml**.
 It will mark the root of a folder used to stage a test suite on the Github VM.

-A complete example workflow is found in the example hosted on: https://github.com/ARM-software/VHT-TFLmicrospeech
+A complete example workflow is found in the example hosted on: https://github.com/ARM-software/AVH-TFLmicrospeech

 ### Prepare the testsuite

 Steps before the actual execution should copy every file required to staging folder.
 It will then be passed in the vht_in parameter.
 File and path references in the vht.yml should be relative to the root of this folder, where also the vht.yml needs to be placed.

-Refer to https://github.com/ARM-software/VHT-TFLmicrospeech/blob/main/.github/workflows/virtual_hardware_gh.yml for some detailed example.
+Refer to https://github.com/ARM-software/AVH-TFLmicrospeech/blob/main/.github/workflows/virtual_hardware_gh.yml for some detailed example.

 ### The vht.yml